danielsalgadop/mi-voz-backend/README.md

 # BACKLOG

-- add companyProposal from public Area: anonymouns company can ask for a connection
+- add companyProposal from public Area: anonymous company can ask for a connection
-- add Document Model with CRUD: text with interest for owner
+- add Document Model with CRUD: text with interest in owner